 - Dipping tools help coat each truffle evenly with chocolate.
 They also help create less of a mess!

 - Melting chocolate in microwave: Place chocolate chips in a microwave safe bowl.
 Heat for 60 seconds at 50% power level.
 Stir gently and return bowl to microwave.
 Heat and stir in 30 second intervals at 50% power level until chocolate is melted.
+See more tips for melting chocolate here.

 - Freezing Oreo truffles: Oreo truffles can be frozen up to 3 months.
 Store truffles between sheets of parchment paper in an airtight container.